megawebmaster/quillObjectFormat/README.md

 You can add your own services for these events:

-* `search` - fired when a object formatting button is clicked, should return a promise that resolves into the object you want to add to the text
+* `search` - fired when a object formatting button is clicked, should return a promise that resolves into the object (or the object itself) you want to add to the text
-* `node.add` - fired when node is being added to the text, you can format the node according to values in the objects (resolved in `search`)
+* `node.add` - fired when node is being added to the text, after DOM element creation, before adding to text, you can format the node according to values in the object (resolved in `search`)
-* `node.remove` - fired when node is being removed, you need to remove every attribute you have added to the node during `node.add` phase
+* `node.remove` - fired when node is being removed from the document (i.e. when text being decorated is removed completely), you need to remove every attribute you have added to the node during `node.add` phase
-* `node.value` - fired when node value is checked, needs to return unique value per each node
+* `node.value` - fired when node value is fetched (i.e. when you copy tagged text), needs to return a value for the tagged object that can be used to create new object from scratch

 ## Templating

-To use Quill in your templates you need to prepare a toolbar and use `ng-quill` directive like so:
+To use Quill in your templates you need to prepare a toolbar and use `ng-quill-editor` directive, i.e.:

     <div id="quill-toolbar" class="toolbar toolbar-container">
         <span class="ql-format-group">